tangowhisky37/LetsHack/Mopidy-Audio-Setup.md

 With the above step we have completed installation of mopidy and its key dependencies.
 There are still many plugins avaialble for mopidy which we can't cover in this tutorial.
 To download and install the relevant plugins (to play different types of audio files, streams, etc.) we would recommend that you visit the mopidy page and look up the documentation.
 Lets now proceed with configuration of our local mopidy setup on the Raspberry Pi.

+### Modifying the Out Of The Box Mopidy Config File

 * You will now need to open up your Mopidy configuration file at /etc/mopidy/mopidy.conf and edit it to suit your requirements.
+At the end of the installation you should be left with a default out of the box configuration for Mopidy which will need tweaking.
-For details on each of the configuration options please visit - [https://docs.mopidy.com/en/latest/config/](https://docs.mopidy.com/en/latest/config/).
+* For details on each of the configuration options please visit - [https://docs.mopidy.com/en/latest/config/](https://docs.mopidy.com/en/latest/config/).
 * Please including configuration for the Mopidy AlsaMixer module into /etc/mopidy/mopidy.conf file.
 You can refer to a sample config for the mopidy-alsamixer at [https://github.com/mopidy/mopidy-alsamixer](https://github.com/mopidy/mopidy-alsamixer)
 * Now that we've got this far we'll need to add the local music repository to the configuration.
 Open up your mopidy configuration file and look for the `[local]` configuration section within it.
 The `[local]` configuration section is where you will add the location path to your local music store.
 This one needs to be configured with a simple local unix path based on the location of the files on your Raspberry Pi.

 It's time to review the configuration and get mopidy up and running so that we can listen to some music.

+### Starting Mopidy & Initilize Cache

 * Start up Mopidy using `sudo /path/to/mopidy --config /etc/mopidy/mopidy.conf`.
 It's likely that you will see errors when you first start mopidy.
 Work through the errors and resolve them one at a time.
 Work through the errors and make sure that you are able to get mopidy running without any errors on the Raspberry Pi.
 * A best case outcome could be that the only error is that the local plugin configuration has not found any media files.
 This is a best case outcome and it might or might not be applicable to you.